-EDEN WAITSis based on the true story of Michigan’s utopian experiment.
+EDEN WAITS tells the true story of Michigan’s utopian experiment.
 In 1893 financial panic imperils the settlement homesteaded by Abraham and Elizabeth Byers.
-Abraham, a preacher and self-proclaimed man of the people, rails against greed and corruption and launches Hiawatha Colony, a product-sharing community designed to support its members through self-sufficiency.
+Abraham, an itinerant preacher and patriarch of his homesteaded community, rails against greed and corruption and launches Hiawatha Colony, a product-sharing community designed to support its members through self-sufficiency.
 But can this cooperative community withstand internal strife, the harsh wilds of Michigan’s Upper Peninsula, and the antagonism of the outside world?
 When discord rocks the community, Abraham must choose between dissolving the colony and compromising the ideals that elevated him to its patriarch.

 Barnes & Noble